ABOUT THE APPALACHIAN WRITER IN RESIDENCE POSITION

 The AWiR post is sponsored by Ashe County Public Library in partnership with On the Same Page.
 Each author chosen for this residency strives to portray contemporary Appalachia with nuance and authenticity in their work.
 The AWiR is an integral part of the festival, participating in a number of events spanning the entire week of the festival.

-As the Appalachian Writer in Residence David will participate in the following activites:
+As the Appalachian Writer in Residence Jim will participate in the following activites:

-• A two-part workshop open to the public at Ashe County Public Library
+• Two Craft Talks open to the public at Ashe County Public Library

 • A reading open to the public at Ashe County Public Library

-• An educational program for Ashe County students
+• An educational workshop for Ashe County Young Eisner Scholars Appalachia Students